 Work-life balance and COVID-19: How women make it work

 For many women, balancing career and family priorities is a constant challenge.
 But a global pandemic has pushed us all to become more creative about how we approach work-life balance.
-We asked six women in leadership at TD to each share a glimpse into how they are juggling priorities during this unprecedented time.
+We asked seven women in leadership at TD to each share a glimpse into how they are juggling priorities during this unprecedented time.

 The COVID-19 pandemic has pushed us into all kinds of challenges — mental, physical and logistical — as we try to maintain normal lives in an extremely abnormal time period.
 Women in particular may be suffering the most from the reverberations of the lockdown as moms often bare the brunt of household responsibilities and societal expectations.
 It’s forced many women onto an even more precarious tightwire as they balance professional careers and family commitments of all kinds.
 Suddenly there is no physical distinction between office life and home life — unless you make rules that work for you.
 And if a woman needs a minute for her own health and happiness lest everything that depends on her unravel … who has a minute?